studioijeoma/ijeomamotion/readme.md

 Tween t = new Tween(this, "w", width, 100).repeat().reverse().play();
 ```
 ##How to use Processing-style events with Tweens
-(Java-mode only but can also be used in Javascript-only Processing.js)
+This runs in PDE Java-mode only but can also be used in JS-mode with Javascript-only Processing.js.
 ```java
 void tweenStarted(Tween _t) {
   println(_t + " started");